Cocoom/Cocoom.github.io/docs/guide/use/README.md

----
-sidebar: 'auto'
----

-About setting up your Cocoom
+# About using your Cocoom